wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 </tr>
 <tr class="odd">
 <td><p><strong>Description</strong></p></td>
-<td><p>If this property is set to <code>              true             </code> , the result of file content processing carried out by the <a href="_Smooks_Mediator_">Smooks Mediator</a> will not be loaded into the message context.
+<td><p>If this property is set to <code>              true             </code> , the result of file content processing carried out by the <a href="../../../../references/mediators/smooks-Mediator">Smooks Mediator</a> will not be loaded into the message context.
 This is useful in situations where you want to avoid large memory growth/out of heap space issue that may occur when large files processed by the Smooks mediator are reprocessed.
-See <a href="https://docs.wso2.com/display/EI650/VFS+Transport#VFSTransport-Smooks">VFS Transport</a> for a proxy service configuration where this property is used.</p></td>
+See <a href="../../../../concepts/messaging-transports/#virtual-file-system-vfs">VFS Transport</a> for a proxy service configuration where this property is used.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Example</strong></p></td>